dgruber/jsv/README.md

 ## How to use it?

-Once you have this library, please consult the exmaple in the examples directory.
+Once you have this library, please consult the example in the examples directory.
 Please consult the JSV documentation of Grid Engine for a more detailed description.

 ## Example